waqasuddinkhan/MACARON-GenMed-LabEx/README.md

       python MACARON -h

-By default, MACARON depends on the `GLOBAL VARIABLES` set in the script befroe run:
+By default, MACARON depends on the `GLOBAL VARIABLES` set in the script before run:

       ## GLOBAL VARIABLES (IMPORTANT: You can set the default values here)
       GATK="/home/wuk/software/GenomeAnalysisTK.jar"